POCKET ALCHEMY [ˈpä-kət ˈal-kə-mē]

 In 2014 I co-founded Spool Lounge, a sewing studio and shop in downtown Barrie, Ontario.
 I now teach textile art and sewing classes to people one-on-one and am currently offering textile art classes for women in transitional housing in Barrie, called Under Our Skin.

-There are 2 little boys who make me mom – a creative-inventive-improvisational journey at every turn!
+There are two little boys who make me mom, a creative-inventive-improvisational journey at every turn!
 I attended Waldorf school as a child, which inspired early knitting adventures, a wide imagination and a firm appreciation of wonder.
 Eventually I found my way to The School of Toronto Dance Theatre’s Professional Training Program in the late 1990s where I studied contemporary dance.

-I worked in various capacities at The Dance Current magazine – from news editor and writer, to circulation and advertising, to managing editor – over 10 years and I still work as an independent arts administrator.
-I current work as an administrator for the inspiring Tad Hargrave and his company Marketing for Hippies.
+I worked in various capacities at The Dance Current magazine for over 10 years as a news editor and writer, in circulation and advertising, and eventually as managing editor.
+I still work as an independent arts and small business virtual assistant.

 I am surrounded both personally and professionally by a wealth of creative, excellent folk who help keep me grounded, silly, inspired, edited and generally filled with goodness.